-Raising a concern or complaint
+Raising a concern

 If you are unhappy with your experience for any reason, you can raise a concern or make a complaint.
 There are different ways of doing this which depend on issues such as whether your care was provided under the NHS or privately.